GitArika/pipeline-bling-integration-api/readme.md

 ## About

-this API was implemented following the LinkApiTest.pdf file.
+this API was implemented following the integration document in this repository.

 ## technologies used